 Temperature and Comfort:

-- Dallas: Hot summers with lower humidity, making heat more tolerable
+Dallas: Hot summers with lower humidity, making heat more tolerable.
+Experiences 179 cloudy days annually with more sunshine for outdoor activities.

 Weather-Related Challenges:

-- Houston: Frequent flooding, hurricane risks, and drainage issues that can shut down the city
+Houston: Frequent flooding, hurricane risks (Hurricane Harvey caused $125 billion in damages in 2017), and drainage issues that can shut down the city.

-- Dallas: Flash floods during heavy rains, but typically shorter duration and less city-wide impact
+Dallas: Flash floods during heavy rains and occasional ice storms, but typically shorter duration and less city-wide impact.
+Hail storms create significant property damage concerns.

 The humidity difference cannot be overstated.
 People relocating from Houston to Dallas frequently comment on how much “cooler” Dallas feels despite similar temperatures, entirely due to lower humidity levels.